 For example, CTAs like “Start My Free Trial,” “Create a Blog” or “Download Straight to Your Device” all offer a certain incentive that allows visitors to visualize what they are getting out of this deal.

 To begin with, your entire site design should support the CTA.
-This means, for example, that the layout of the page should direct the visitors’ view towards the CTA in a natural browsing flow.
-It also means freeing up some white space around the CTA, to make sure that nothing distracts the view away from it.
+This means that the layout of the page should direct the visitors’ view towards the CTA in a natural browsing flow.
+Subsequently, you should also free up some white space around the CTA, to make sure that nothing distracts from it.

-The site content is also crucial for the elimination of FUDs – fears, uncertainties and doubts.
-We mentioned before that CTAs are short and therefore cannot address all the concerns or questions that site visitors might have about you, your business or your organization.
-You need to make sure that your site has all the answers so that visitors are free to pursue the CTA freely.
+Your site content is also crucial for the elimination of FUDs – fears, uncertainties and doubts.
+Because CTAs are short and can’t address all the concerns or questions that site visitors might have, you need to make sure that your site has all the answers.